Officers, N.C.O.s and Men of the 1st Battalion, Buried in St Matthew’s Churchyard, Haslington, Cheshire

 He was transferred to Army Reserve ‘A’ on 7th January 1912, and Reserve ‘B’ a year later.
 He had earned both Good Conduct badges and his character was described as ‘good‘.

-As a Reservist he was recalled to the 1st Battalion at the outbreak of War and his Medal Card shows he entered France 16th August 1914.
-He fought with ‘C’ Company under Captain Dugmore on the right flank of the Battalion’s action at Audregnies on 24th August, where he was seriously wounded and taken prisoner.
+As a Reservist Ellis was recalled to the 1st Battalion at the outbreak of War and his Medal Card shows he entered France 16th August 1914.

 On 7th September 1915 he was recommended for a discharge as being unfit for (i) war service; (ii) home service, or, (iii) light duties.
-He was granted a pension of 12/6d (63p) per week, plus 1/3d (6p) for his child, and finally discharged on 31st December 1915.
+He was granted a pension of 12/6d (63p) per week, plus 1/3d (6p) for his child, and finally discharged on 31st December 1915 (13/9d – 69p – has an equivalent value of about £90 today -2023).
 In total he had served 11 years 358 days with the Regiment.
+He returned to live at 12 Bold Street, Haslington, Cheshire.

-However, through an oversight, Albert was not issued with an armlet to show he had been wounded in action and so received abuse and pressure for not being identified as having served.
+However, through an oversight, Ellis was not issued with an armlet to show he had been wounded in action and so received abuse and pressure for not being identified as having served.

 Transcript of Hansard: 27th June 1916 vol 83 c703